 NCERT Solutions for Class 8 Maths Chapter 13, Direct and Inverse Proportions is a combination of questions and answers for all textbook problems, prepared by BYJU’S subject experts.
 These NCERT Class 8 exercise questions make students familiar with the various concepts.
-CBSE Chapter 13 consist of standard questions which comprise of various topics carrying different marks, so students must be well aware of all concepts to score well.
-Download mathematics NCERT Solutions and sharp your skills.
-These NCERT solutions is an easy way to practice and learn the concepts covered in class 8 chapter 13.
+CBSE Chapter 13 consist of standard questions which consist of various topics carrying different marks, so students must be well aware of all concepts to score well.
+Download mathematics NCERT Solutions and sharpen your skills.
+These NCERT solutions are an easy way to practice and learn the concepts covered in Class 8 chapter 13.

 Download PDF of NCERT Solutions for Class 8 Maths Chapter 13 Direct and Inverse Proportions Exercise 13.1